Peter2121/ng-postgrest/README.md

 To install the node dependencies the project run `npm i` from within the root directory.

-Run `ng serve --open` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.

 The app will automatically reload if you change any of the source files.

 ## Build

-Run `./build.sh` to build the project
+Run `npm run build` to build the project

-or

-Run `ng build --prod --aot=false` .

 ## Features